SAP/spartacus-docs/_pages/dev/styling-and-page-layout/skeleton-design.md

 - A `ghost` CSS class is added to the root element of the specific skeleton.
 If you use multiple isolated skeletons on a single page, those can work independently.
 Each `ghost` has its own skeleton animation.
 - The existing component DOM is used for the skeleton elements.
 No special DOM or specific ghost elements are introduced to build the skeletons.
 - The content stream (or streams) must be started with a ghost data set.
-Data streams in Spartacus are based on RxJS, which uses a `startWith` operator.
+Data streams in Spartacus are based on RxJS, which you can combine with a `startWith` operator.
 The `startWith` operator typically has an array of empty objects, and potential other elements, to mimic the data.
 - The component implementation should be prepared for empty elements.
 This is a good practice anyway, but might not be the case for existing components.

 ## Example

 An example of skeleton design can be found in the organization feature.
-Most entities in the organization self-service are based on a list of items that can be managed by the user.
-These lists use two techniques to implement skeletons, as described in the following sections.
-Standard CSS is used to add the gray boxes with an animation.
+Most entities in the organization self-service are based on lists of items that can be managed by the user.
+These lists are implemented with the following techniques, which leverage the skeleton design feature in Spartacus:

+- using a ghost data set to mimic the list data
+- adding the ghost CSS class to apply default skeleton styles
+- adding bespoke CSS rules for specifics to the organization list skeleton layout

+Standard CSS is then used to add the gray boxes with an animation.

+The first two of these techniques are described in the following sections.

 ### Starting with Ghost Data